IMPORTANT SERVICE INFORMATION ANNOUNCEMENT

 As a mother, I know she is enjoying herself and in good caring hands.
 For myself, it means I have a little time to do things for myself without having to worry

 North Essex – The Headway Centre

 At The Headway Centre in Colchester, which has easy access to the A12, we provide a broad range of physical, cognitive, social and educational.
 These can help your loved one re-gain lost skills, develop new ones, build their confidence and promote independence.
 In total, there are 82 places across five days (Monday-Friday).

 We take great care to work collaboratively with you, your loved one, Case Managers and other professionals involved in their rehabilitation.

 Located in Benfleet, the South Essex Brain Injury Hub offers practical activity sessions as well as community support to help your loved one living with acquired brain injury.
 Those who access the hub become more confident and independent whilst regaining lost skills following their brain injury.

 The referral process

-We can assist you in helping you find out what support the person you are caring for might be eligible for and if a place at The Headway Centre is right for them.
+A member of our support team will assist you in helping you find out what support the person you are caring for might be eligible for and which day service activities could be of benefit to them.

-Places at The Headway Centre need to be funded.
-Usually, Social Care pays for some of all of an individual’s care package at Headway Essex.
-Alternatively, the care package may be funded through a personal health budget, or occasionally by private means.
+Places at The Headway Centre in Colchester need to be funded.
+This could be through Social Care, through a personal health budget or through private means.